damianavila/RISE/doc/customize.md

     RISE:render-all-cells  // render all cells (all cells go to command mode) RISE:edit-all-cells    // edit all cells (all cells go to edit mode)

+xxx also show an example of a shortcut redefined through JSON

 Here is an example of what you can put in your `~/.jupyter/custom/custom.js` in order to attach one of these actions to a custom keyboard shortcut: